Table of Contents

 The reality of the matter is the complete opposite.
 The lack of broad expertise is negatively impacting revenue goals and misaligning overlapping teams.

-The perfect example of a particular skill set that many internal marketing departments lack is graphic design.
+The perfect example of a particular skill set that much internal marketing (vs. outsource marketing) departments lack is graphic design.
 It’s easy to blow off creative skills because the ROI associated with them is intangible.

 Companies use outsource marketing for two reasons: